-Only graduate courses which have been (1) completed with grades of B or higher, (2) submitted on an official transcript from a regionally accredited institution, and (3) granted/ assigned graduate credit on the transcript of that institution, may be considered for transfer credit.
-For educational institutions located outside of the United States or Canada, a course-by-course evaluation is required.
+Only graduate courses which have been (1) completed with grades of B or higher, (2) submitted on an official transcript from a regionally accredited institution, (3) granted/assigned graduate credit on the transcript of that institution, and (4) completed prior to enrollment at Teachers College.
+For educational institutions outside of the United States or Canada, a course-by course evaluation is required.
 Transfer credit is awarded at the discretion of the faculty advisor.